tc39/notes/es8/2017-03/mar-21.md

 BT: We actually have final [spec text](https://mathiasbynens.github.io/es-regexp-dotall-flag/).
 You'll find changes to flags, adding the `dotAll` property and the various other changes that need to happen.

-SD: Does it need to go up with the Unicode changes?
+SDO: Does it need to go up with the Unicode changes?

 WH: It's orthogonal to Unicode.
 See above "character" definition.